I love introducing my favourite Irish songs to guests on Vagabond and Driftwood Small-Group Tours of Ireland.

 1. Molly Malone

-The ultimate sing-along song.
-The subject is a Dublin fishmonger, who may have sold more than just cockles and mussels.
+This is the ultimate sing-along song.
+Most will recognise this Dubliners version.
+But it was most likely written long before, sometime in the late 19th century.
+The subject is a Dublin fishmonger who, let's just say, may have sold more than just cockles and mussels.

-The song has become an anthem of sorts, particularly for the people of Dublin.
-It touches on the heart of the city and those who have worked as street sellers since the city began, over a thousand years ago.
+The song has become an anthem for the people of Dublin.
+It touches on the heart of the city and those who have worked as street sellers since the city was established, over a thousand years ago.

 2. The Fields of Athenry

-During the European soccer championships in 2012, the Irish team were losing 0-4 against world champions, Spain.
-Ireland fans joined together in song for one of the all time great renditions of The Fields of Athenry.
+During the 2012 European soccer championships, the Irish team were losing badly against world champions Spain.
+Thousands of Ireland fans joined together in song for one of the all time great renditions of The Fields of Athenry.

 3. Wild Mountain Thyme